alpine9000/roidserver/README.md

 Supported Targets
 -----------------
-_roidserver_ has been built and tested on AmigaOS, OSX, Linux and Windows.
+_roidserver_ has been built and tested on AmigaOS, OS/X, Linux and Windows.

 Building
 --------